buddypress/bp-beta-tester/readme.txt

 First version of the plugin. no specific upgrade notice.

 == Changelog ==

+= 1.2.0 =
+Makes sure the pre-release transient is deleted on a successful pre-release version install.

 = 1.1.0 =
 When testing Beta/RC, the plugin administration page now includes a link to the development notes of the upcoming release.